coder/modules/git-clone/README.md

 }
 ```

-## Gitlab clone with branch name
+## GitLab clone with branch name

-To gitlab clone a url at a specific branch like `feat/example`
+To GitLab clone with a specific branch like `feat/example`

 ```tf
 module "git-clone" {